 Jenny Furlong joined the Graduate Center as the Director of Career Planning and Professional Development in February 2013.
 Dr. Furlong worked most recently at New York University, and previously served as Associate Director of Graduate Student Career Development at Columbia University’ s Center for Career Education, and as Associate Director for Graduate Students and Postdoctoral Fellows in the Career Services office of the University of Pennsylvania.
 She is the co-author of the Career Talk column in The Chronicle of Higher Education and The Academic Job Search Handbook, 5th ed.
 (Philadelphia: U. of Pennsylvania Press, 2016).

 Dr. Furlong earned her PhD in Romance Languages at the University of Pennsylvania and her BA in Comparative Literary Studies at Northwestern University.
 Her academic training is in eighteenth-century French literature, history, and culture; she dabbles in book history as well.
 She lives in Jersey City with her husband, daughter, and three cats.
 In her spare time, she knits, sews, reads many novels, and rescues cats.

-Emily Seamone, our adjunct career counselor, has counseled, facilitated workshops, and planned career-related programs for undergraduate and graduate students and alumni for more than 12 years through community and university career centers, including Columbia University and New York University, as well as other schools.
+Emily Seamone, one of our adjunct career counselors, has counseled, facilitated workshops, and planned career-related programs for undergraduate and graduate students and alumni for more than 12 years through community and university career centers, including Columbia University and New York University, as well as other schools.
 Her counseling specialties include career change and transition, career redirection, work life issues, and career assessment tools.
 In addition to career counseling, she has a background in mental health and social science research.

 Emily’s educational training consists of a master’s degree in social work from Washington University and certifications in career and life coaching and career assessment tools (e.g., Strong Interest Inventory and Myers-Briggs Type Indicator).
 Emily lives in NJ with her husband and two children, and in her spare time enjoys DSLR photography and being a perpetual student.